gaverhae/blog/README.md

-# Reading notes for Haskell Programming from First Principles
+# Reading notes

-My notes (mostly code) on reading [Haskell Programming from First Principles](http://haskellbook.com).
-This is mostly a backup for myself; if you have stumbled on this page, there is probably nothing of interest here.
+This repo is where I keep my notes on books I read; mostly programming exercises from programming books.
+It is unlikely that there will be anything of interest for you here, but you're welcome to look either way.
+(Note: I recommend doing the exercises yourself rather than look at my solutions.)